-The Council has a number of Surveyors, Engineers and Coastal Monitoring team in order to ensure that the housing and coastal defences are effectively developed, and maintained.
+The Council has a number of Surveyors, Engineers and Coastal Monitoring staff who ensure that the housing and coastal defences are effectively developed, and maintained.
 The property portfolio is significant and includes theatres, leisure centres, multi-storey car parks, office buildings, Worthing Pier, Crematorium along with many other assets including seafront shelters, beach huts, public conveniences and some responsibilities for our tenanted assets.